 It’s completely okay if your rank is low in these competitions.
 Your aim is not to win millions of dollars by winning these competitions, your aim is to learn something.
 You know, sometimes in these ML competitions, 1st rank will have, let say 0.98598 accuracy and a person at 500th rank will have 0.97198 accuracy.
 Rank difference is very high.
 But the score is nearly the same.

 Read and try to understand other people’s view on the same problem by Kaggle kernels.
 Many working professional data scientists share their point of view by kernels.
 That is the best and fastest way to capture important things.
 They have experience and knowledge.
 See how they think and grow your thinking process that way.

 How to maintain the growth in ML?

 This is very important.
 ML is a vast ocean.
-Even some great researchers doesn’t know all the concepts fully.
+Even some great researchers don’t know all the concepts fully.
 And you actually don’t need to digest all concepts.
-And even one knows all the concepts fully, his/her knowledge will not “full” after a week or two.
+And even if one knows all the concepts fully, his/her knowledge will not be “full” after a week or two.
 Because in ML, every week something new comes.

 If you don’t know how to know all the things about these top conferences, here is the best source to know more about each upcoming event in ML.

 Doing ML alone can resist your growth.
 Because you never know what this concept can be viewed this way also.
 Here comes meet ups and tech-talks.
 PyData is one of them.
 PyData arranges various events and meetups around the world.
 Join them if you can.
 You will definitely learn something new.
 PyCon is also good (specially for those who prefer Python as their working language.
 Which many of us do).
 Watch some success stories like this & this to encourage your self learning!!

 Also, keep visiting Towards Data Science, Hacker Noon, Becoming Human like websites regularly.
 All these blog sites have plenty of great blogs written by ML professionals.
 Also use Twitter wisely.
 Follow some great professionals there and never be late to catch new things.